-The 32nd Fleet Week in San Francisco arrives by air and sea for five days of living legends.
+The 37th Fleet Week in San Francisco arrives by air and sea for five days of living legends.
 Performers, both military and civilian, will demonstrate breathtaking, life-saving skills and patriotism with aerobatic shows.
 In addition, there will be a set of sailing ships marching with the Italian Heritage parade for Columbus Day.

 Just look up and you might see the Navy’s Blue Angels, a civilian team called the Patriots Jet Team or one of the bi-plane aerobatic stars.
-Gaze across the bay and it’s the US Coast Guard performing a rescue by helicopter.
+Gaze across the Bay and it’s the US Coast Guard performing a rescue by helicopter.
 Watch a parade of ships and enjoy a free ship tour.
 Stand by for the Italian Heritage parade for Columbus Day along Fisherman’s Wharf then walk up Columbus Avenue to North Beach and end at Washington Square for a Ferrari car show.

-See the heights Americans have reached at the 32nd Fleet Week, which demonstrates historic to contemporary and civilian to military sea and air talents.
+See the heights Americans have reached at the 36th Fleet Week, which demonstrates historic to contemporary and civilian to military sea and air talents.
 Naval aviation began with bi-plane pilot Ely in 1911 flying from San Bruno to land on the carrier USS Pennsylvania on San Francisco Bay before an audience.
 The 2012 show pays tribute and features bi-plane agility and beyond with the Heritage Flight, Marine Corp MV-22 Demo, Lucas Oil Air Show with the Pitts bi-plane flown by pilot Michael Wiskus, Wargaming T-33, the Royal Canadian Air Force F-18 Demo, The Patriots Jet Team, a United Airlines 747, the United States Air Force F-22 Raptor Demo and Team Oracle bi-plane aerobatics.

 The Blue Angels have proven athletic ability through track and field, downhill skiing, football, basketball, ice hockey and soccer and earned degrees in aerospace engineering or other sciences.
 The military careers include medals and TOPGUN schooling in Nevada where flight leader Greg McWherter taught.
 Captain Brandon Cordill comes from Hemet, California and this year many will travel from all across the nation.
 Read more about the Blue Angels here.